Jr. Beekeeping Academy - Catch the Buzz!

 to care for honey bees?

-Youth (9-13) will spend their day in a fun and educational immersion into the fascinating world of bees learning about anatomy, biology, sociology, and their vital role in our food system as well as a hands-on introduction to beekeeping including tools, bee products and a visit inside of a hive (all protective gear is provided).
+Youth (9-13) will spend approximately 3 hours in a fun and educational immersion into the fascinating world of bees learning about anatomy, biology, sociology, and their vital role in our food system as well as a hands-on introduction to beekeeping including tools, bee products and a visit inside of a hive (all protective gear is provided).

 Cost: $40 for the 1st Child, $30 for the second.
 So bring your friends and family!